Wildlife of Mauritius

 The wildlife of Mauritius consists of its flora and fauna.
 Mauritius is located in the Indian Ocean to the east of Madagascar.
 Due to its isolation, it has a relatively low diversity of wildlife; however, a high proportion of these are endemic species occurring nowhere else in the world.
 Many of these are now threatened with extinction because of human activities including habitat destruction and the introduction of non-native species.
 Some have already become extinct, most famously the dodo which disappeared in the 17th century.

+At the 16th U.S.-Africa Business Summit, held May 6–9, 2024, Mauritius was held up as a model for African ecosystem conservation at a presentation by the Saint Brandon Conservation Trust in Dallas, Texas, at the international Corporate Council on Africa meetings that included six heads of state and government, 80 U.S. government officials, 16 African delegations and over 1,000 U.S. & African CEOs, investors and entrepreneurs.

 Fauna

 Mammals

-Due to its isolated geographic location, remote from large land masses, Mauritius originally had no terrestrial mammals.
-The only mammals that made their way to the island are bats and marine mammals.
+Prehistorically, due to its isolated Indian Ocean location to the east of Madagascar, Mauritius had no endemic terrestrial mammals.
+The only mammals that could find their way to the island were bats and marine mammals.

-Of the two fruit bats, only one remains – the Mauritian flying fox.
-Two insectivorous microbats also remain.

-A number of mammals have been introduced either accidentally or intentionally, including rats, mice, tenrecs, mongooses, rusa deer and crab-eating macaques as well as livestock such as domestic ruminants and pigs.
+The vast majority of mammalian species on the island have been introduced, either inadvertently or intentionally, by humans, such as the crab-eating macaque, rats, mice, Asian house shrew, small Indian mongoose, tailless tenrec, Javan rusa deer, wild boar, Indian hares as well feral dogs and cats and farm livestock, such as domestic ruminants and goats.

 These introduced mammals have had a varied impact on the island's pristine fauna.
 Given that they were free from natural predators, they rapidly grew to large numbers and were soon preying on and competing with the local fauna.